Skip to content

 5. Soils report on lots with a slope greater than 20%.

-6. Sewer capacity letter or septic certification.
+6. Sewer capacity letter or septic certification — covered in the utility connection guide.

 Sources